-One of the most popular Indian dishes, this Butter Chicken (Murgh Makhani) is packed with an incredible depth of flavor that will leave your taste buds singing!
+One of the most popular Indian dishes, this Indian Butter Chicken recipe (Murgh Makhani) is packed with an incredible depth of flavor that will leave your taste buds singing!
 Rivaling your favorite Indian restaurant, it’s phenomenally delicious!

 Of Punjabi origin, Butter Chicken, or Murgh Makhani, has been popular since the day it was created in 1948 by Chef Kundan Lal Gujral, who also created dal makhani and the equally famous tandoori chicken.
 In India this dish is usually made with bone-in chicken and outside of India boneless chicken is more commonly used.
-As with any dish, bone-in chicken will always give you the most flavor.
-Feel free to use whichever you prefer.
+As with any dish, bone-in chicken will always give you the most flavor, but feel free to use whichever you prefer.

 Traditionally the marinated chicken is cooked in a tandoor prior to being added to the sauce.
 Tandoors are used throughout Southern, Central, and Western Asia and are cylindrical clay pots used for cooking and baking.
 The heat is generated by a wood or charcoal fire at the bottom of the tandoor and the air inside the tandoor can reach upwards of…900 degrees Farenheit, yeeeouch!
 Tandoors are often left lit for hours at a time and a consistent temperature is maintained.

 Westernized versions of Indian dishes will usually use flour or cornstarch to thicken the sauces but in India these are virtually never used for that purpose.
-Instead, thickeners such as ground nuts are used and in Butter Chicken ground almonds are the common choice.
-They not only thicken the sauce but provide additional depth of flavor.
+Instead, ground nuts are commonly used as thickeners including for this Butter Chicken where grounds almonds are used.
+Ground nuts not only thicken the sauce but provide additional depth of flavor.
 And wherever more flavor can be added, I’m all for it!

-This Butter Chicken is so simple to make with relatively few steps and the result is a wonderfully flavorful dish you’ll want to make again and again.
-And, if you can resist the urge to dive in immediately, it’s even better the next day after the flavors have had time to meld.
+This Butter Chicken recipe is so simple to make with relatively few steps and the result is a wonderfully flavorful dish you’ll want to make again and again.

 Let’s get started!